Emergency Care

 If you are experiencing severe symptoms during office hours, call us at (352) 293-2800.
 We will work to get you in the same day whenever possible.

-If you are experiencing severe symptoms outside of office hours, leave a voicemail with your situation and we will respond as quickly as possible.
-For genuinely life-threatening emergencies — uncontrolled bleeding, difficulty breathing, severe trauma — go to the emergency room.
+If you are experiencing a dental emergency outside of office hours and you are an established patient, call the emergency number we gave you.
+It reaches Dr. Jackson, not a service.
+If you are not yet a patient, leave a voicemail with a description of your situation and we will respond as quickly as possible.
+For life-threatening emergencies — uncontrolled bleeding, difficulty breathing, severe trauma — go to the emergency room.

 What to do while you wait